-District Youth Protection Training - Volunteers with Continued Contact, the Club Youth Exchange Officer, counselors and other youth protection committee members shall participate in youth protection training offered by District 6630.
+District Youth Protection Training - Volunteers with Unsupervised access to a child/children, the Club Youth Exchange Officer, counselors and other youth protection committee members shall participate in youth protection training offered by District 6630.
 The Club YPO shall attend this training as soon as possible before assuming the position and at least annually thereafter.
 Until the new YPO is trained, the old Club YPO or a trained adjacent Club YPO must perform this function.

-The District 6630 RYE program must provide youthprotection training and information to all RYE students and RYE volunteers.
+The District 6630 RYE program must provide youth-protection training and information to all RYE students and RYE volunteers.
 RYE Committee members will conduct the training sessions.
 Specifically, District 6630 will: